France soothes nerves over Dassault jets after Brazil setback

 The aircraft has received a great deal more interest since it was deployed in the NATO mission in Libya in 2011, its first ever combat operation, and earlier this year when France intervened to oust Islamist rebels in Mali.

-France's stance on Syria and a tough line over Iran's nuclear programme, has helped its relationship with the hydrocarbon-rich Gulf Arab states prosper, already resulting in multi-billion dollar defence contracts this year.
+France's stance on Syria and a tough line over Iran's nuclear programme, has helped its relationship with the hydrocarbons-rich Gulf Arab states prosper, already resulting in multi-billion dollar defence contracts this year.

-Officials say they are optimistic on securing a large deal to deliver anti-aircraft defence missiles to Saudi Arabia, where Hollande will travel at the end of December, but also the sale of Rafales to neighbouring Qatar.
+Officials say they are optimistic on securing a large deal to deliver anti-aircraft defence missiles to Riyadh, where Hollande will travel at the end of December, but also the sale of Rafales to neighbouring Qatar.

 Doha wants to replace its fleet of 12 Mirage fighter jets, possibly buying 24 to 36 units.
-It is looking at the Rafale, the BAE Systems-backed (BAES.L) Eurofighter Typhoon and various Boeing-made (BA.N) planes.
+It is looking at the Rafale, the BAE Systems-backed Eurofighter Typhoon and various Boeing-made planes.

 Dassault and BAE are also in a tight race to win a deal for 60 aircraft to replace the United Arab Emirates' Mirage fleet.